WNiazi/Neighborhood-/README.md

 _Code:  let variable = variable(toString (). replace (changes, replaced item)).
 _Expected Output: With changes

-_Test: "It should run the exception first prior the other changes, ie., 1/2/3 to Beep/Boop/Won't you be my neighbor.
+_Test: "It should run the exceptions first prior the other changes, ie., 1/2/3 to Beep/Boop/Won't you be my neighbor.
-_Code:  Placed for loop and if/else statement prior
+_Code:  Used the replace method to aid
-_Expected Output:
+_Expected Output: To run the code as written in that order.

+_Test: "It should make it easier to read, and less variables"
+_Code:  removed the toString for each variable /regEx equation _Expected Output: Placed it at the beginning